brettsmith212/skhd/README.md

 - skhd --stop-service
 - skhd --restart-service

-**Note:** These commands are based on setting my CapsLock key to Option
+**Note:** These commands are based on setting my CapsLock key to Control